hc825b/hc825b.github.io/_posts/2018-09-26-cybersec-for-manufacturing.markdown

     digital technical (include but not limited to cybersecurity)
   - Hold four major workshops year round (See p.14)

+    + Other 3 workshops are less related to security but more on digital manufacturing

 + About Critical Infrastructure Resilience Institute (CIRI), p.16~p.23